 Large tunnel complexes, such as the one below the timbered Iron Triangle, became something akin to a massive underground base camp, with storage areas, ammunition dumps, hospitals, and sleeping quarters.
 A U.S. Army study noted, “Generally, enemy tunnels were of two kinds: simple, shallow structures, hastily built and used primarily by local Viet Cong and guerrillas, or well-constructed systems used by large forces and usually found in uninhabited areas.”

 The Vietcong went deep into the earth.
-It wasn’t uncommon for tunnels to extend 30 or 40 feet down.
+It wasn’t uncommon for tunnels to extend thirty or forty feet underground.
 The deepest tunnels were impervious to the U.S.’s 250-lb. and 500-lb. bombs.
 Communist engineers excavated underground rooms with “A” frame roofs, which strengthened the caverns against the concussive power of high explosions.

 Tunnels contained multiple levels that could be entered through trap doors.
 Designing tunnels with multiple levels and trap doors limited the spread of tear gas, which the Americans pumped into the tunnel complexes to force the guerrillas to the surface or to suffocate them.
 Trap doors also blocked the smoke that might enter the system from surface fires or bomb explosions.

 The Vietcong did not dig straight, horizontal tunnels.
 Subterranean pathways usually bore through the earth in an arch.
 This design feature diminished the killing range of explosives and gunfire.
-For example, an American tunnel rat could not just shoot straight down a tunnel and hope to kill a fleeing guerrilla.
+For example, an American tunnel rat (the name given to the GIs who had the nerve-wracking job of exploring the tunnels) could not just shoot straight down a tunnel and hope to kill a fleeing guerrilla.
 Instead, his bullet would eventually smack up against the curving wall of the tunnel, as would fragments from an exploding grenade or bomb.
-Vietcong guerrilla Tran Thi Gung remembered, “When G.I.’s discovered tunnel openings they dynamited them, but the tunnels were so deep and had so many twists and turns, they couldn’t do too much damage.
+Vietcong guerrilla Tran Thi Gung remembered, “When GIs discovered tunnel openings they dynamited them, but the tunnels were so deep and had so many twists and turns, they couldn’t do too much damage.
 It was like an underground maze.
 Most of the tunnels were just wide enough to crawl through and so cramped.
 There were only some places where you could sit up, never mind stand.
 Most of the time we lived in the dark…one time I was stuck in a tunnel for seven days and seven nights while the Americans were constantly bombing us.”

 Wherever possible, the tunnels passed through non-porous clay – which absorbed the shock waves from exploding bombs and shells and kept monsoonal rains from collapsing the structures.
 Tunnel systems had multiple entry and exit points to ensure that the occupants could escape if Allied troops or bombs closed one or more of the other openings.
 Multiple air shafts extended from the earth’s surface to the dark, dank rooms and tunnel passageways below.
 This redundancy offered safety against suffocation if the Americans discovered a shaft and plugged it.
-False exits and fake entryways led American tunnel rats – the name given to the GIs who had the nerve-wracking job of exploring the tunnels – to dead ends or booby-trapped rooms and booby-trapped doors.
+False exits and fake entryways led American tunnel rats to dead ends or booby-trapped rooms and booby-trapped doors.

 American GIs expressed a grudging admiration for the Vietcong’s tunnelling capabilities.
 U.S. Army Captain John Cook recalled, “The amazing thing about the tunnel system was that you could walk over an area any number of times deliberately looking for a tunnel entrance, you’d never find it, because they were masters at disguising it.
 They would build the tunnel opening into the grass, into the surrounding terrain.
 The only way we ever found the entrance to a tunnel was someone pointed it out to us.”